0C: Active Study

 Have you ever bought a new car and then started seeing the same model everywhere?
 This is called the Frequency Illusion1.

 When you learn a new word, your brain creates a “mental dictionary entry”.
 This dictionary entry primes your brain to notice the word in immersion.
 Every time you encounter the word, your brain will put a little more information into this dictionary entry you’ve created.
 Once you see the word many times, your brain can deduce the meaning and usage of the word.

 Remember, we acquire language through comprehensible input.
 When you memorize the meaning of a word, you add a definition to the mental dictionary entry.
 Armed with this definition your input becomes more comprehensible.
 The more you comprehend, the more you acquire.

 Forgetting is a natural process of the brain.
-Every piece of information in your brain is slowly rotting away.
+Every piece of information in your brain is slowly withering away.
 The brain has an aggressive pruning mechanism that deletes everything that isn’t important to you.
 If you want to keep a piece of information, then you need to refresh and reinforce it occasionally.